JordanKeiTaylor/cpp_tutorial/tutorial.md

    -Finally, (outside of the worker folder), In the launch configuration file we used earlier, to add a section configuring the worker (here, you can use the same configuration parameters as the Managed worker)

 Once you've changed those files, revert the startup script in the Example worker to the original in the CPPBlankProject so that the logic about moving the entities is removed.

-To see a running version of this (and final versions of those files), use commit ""

 If you build and run the project you should see a number of Example workers spun up as well.